 If neither plugins nor themes are the issue, the problem might lie within the WordPress core files.
 Here’s how to address potential core issues:

-1. Back Up Your Site: Before making any changes, ensure you have a complete backup of your website.
+1. Back Up Your Site: Before making any changes, ensure you have a complete backup of your website using a reliable tool like UpdraftPlus.
+This popular plugin simplifies the process of creating and restoring backups, giving you peace of mind while making updates or troubleshooting issues.

 2. Reinstall WordPress Core Files: Go to your WordPress dashboard, navigate to the ‘Dashboard’ section, and click on ‘Updates’.
 From there, you can reinstall the latest version of WordPress.